All Episodes

 And wrong on this nine times.

-Was Senator McCain out foxed like he was with campaign finance reform.
+Was Senator McCain outfoxed like he was with campaign finance reform?

-Now, if you are for this alleged reform, the least you could do to make your case is to say that these uneducated, unskilled illegals are one heck of a lot smarter than some of our best and brightest senators.
+Now, if you are for this alleged reform, the least you can do to make your case is to say that these uneducated, unskilled illegals are one heck of a lot smarter than some of our best and brightest senators.

-Who's out foxing who here?
+Who's outfoxing who here?

 Path to citizenship.

-Why is what you might be saying, well, Rush, what's this matter?
+You might be saying, well, Rush, what's this matter?

 What's the big deal of path to citizenship?